 The WFD catchment area is known as the "Liffey and Dublin Bay" catchment.
-According to the EPA Transitional Waterbodies Risk map, the River Liffey is "at risk" and it's 2010 - 2015 WFD status is moderate.
-According to the WFD Coastal Waterbodies Risk Map the Dublin Bay is "not at risk" and it's 2010 - 2015 WFD status is good.
+According to the EPA River Waterbodies Risk map, the River Dodder is "at risk".
+The 2010 - 2015 WFD status of the River Dodder is "moderate".
+According to the EPA Transitional Waterbodies Risk map, the River Liffey is also "at risk" and it has a 2010 - 2016 WFD status of "moderate".